bmlt-enabled/yap/README.md

 2. Once the application is configured you will need to customize the config.php file.
 There are several settings there that are documented in that file.
 There are a number of different ways to utilize the yap platform.

+3. Be sure to get a Google Maps API key.
+Specify this in config.php as the value for `$google_maps_api_key`.

-3. Try testing that your application actually is functioning properly by opening a browser http://example.com/index.php.
+4. Try testing that your application actually is functioning properly by opening a browser http://example.com/index.php.

-4. You will need to set up a Twilio account, and do the following:
+5. You will need to set up a Twilio account, and do the following:
 * Purchase a phone number (typically you would buy one for your locale, tollfree is pretty much unnecessary these days).
 * Configure that number to point to a Webook.
 It would be something like http://example.com/index.php.
 * Ensure that you are using HTTP GET and not HTTP POST.

-5. Make a call to your number and try it out.
+6. Make a call to your number and try it out.
 If there is a problem the debugger in the Twilio console will let you know why.
 Most likely you did not setup your config.php file correctly.

 ## Results Counts Maximums ##